 Many jobs require repetitive motions such as reaching for objects, lifting items, and manipulating machinery.
 A repetitive motion injury (RMI) results from an action performed over and over again during the employee’s duties.
-These actions may not be strenuous in nature, but still may cause damage over the long-term.
+These actions may not be strenuous in nature, but still may cause long-term damage.

 An example of an RMI would be a worker who has to reach to pull a lever above her head every 90 seconds.
 This repetitive motion can cause damage over time.
 The employee may suffer injuries to her rotator cuff and become unable to lift or rotate the affected arm, for example.

-Most REIs are avoidable with adjustments to workspace design such as ergonomic keyboards and chairs for computer workers.
+Most REIs are avoidable with adjustments to workspace design, or ergonomic keyboards and chairs for computer workers.
 Another solution is to rotate job duties among employees, so one person is not always performing a repetitive motion task.
-Frequent breaks from the repetitive motion can also help alleviate the long-term damage.
+Frequent breaks from the repetitive motion can also help alleviate long-term damage.

-These cases can be tricky, as employers or insurers may argue that the RMI is not work-related.
-Work with Brauns Law to prove otherwise through thorough evidence collection and careful case building..
+These cases can be tricky, because employers or insurers may argue that the RMI is not work-related.
+Work with Brauns Law to prove otherwise through thorough evidence collection and careful case building.